Gassandrid/ewan.my/content/Thoughts/Consuming and Choosing Content Effectively.md

 The kanban board will have to serve as a "curation" of content to *focus* on

 In addition, because of the nature of active mode consumption, the tasks will have to support expansion of research into supplemental material.
 A great example is [[Default Mode Network]] research, as while I have started with the works from [[Yana Log Notes]] and Wikipedia, it has become apparent that watching other long form lectures like [[The Unique Cytoarchitecture and Wiring of The Default Mode Network]], while still dense and difficult, are needed for that intuitive understanding.
 Thus, these "curation" cards on the kanban may contain **multiple** pieces of media

+### Kanban Bases Organization

+This will be entirely replacing the old "Learning" kanban board I had before, as that developed into an obsessive backlog of stuff I never look at.
+We have bases for video and content discovery now, mainly [[Youtube.base]] and [[Papers.base]].

+I will label consumption as either (Active) or (Passive).
+The **priority** will indicate the time sink required, eg an hour long youtube video would be high, a [[Yana Log Notes]] post will be medium, and a sub 10 minute video will be low.
+This is independent of consumption mode.

+**None:** Not started at all, ideas for content **Open:** HAS been started, but not consuming at this exact moment( eg GEB or a long paper ) **In Progress:** working on at this very moment **Done:** Done reading ONLY, for writing we refer to captures as sub tasks